Caroline-728/PowerBiSocialMediaAddiction/README.md

 - Tailor messaging by gender, highlighting the heightened emotional impact seen among female students.

 - Targeted Interventions:
-- In countries like the UK, consider partnering with schools or mental health organizations to support student wellbeing.
+- In countries like the UK, consider partnering with schools or mental health organisations to support student wellbeing.

-- Encourage use of social media monitoring tools or “digital detox” weeks for high-use students.
+- Encourage use of social media monitoring tools or “digital detox” weeks

 - Redefine Addiction Criteria:
 - Explore revising how “addiction” is defined in future studies to better capture psychological and behavioural dependencies, beyond self-rated scales.

 - Country-Specific Deep Dives:
-- Conduct further qualitative research in standout countries like Australia and the Netherlands to identify protective factors and successful habits that could be modeled elsewhere.
+- Conduct further qualitative research in standout countries like Australia and the Netherlands to identify successful habits that could be modeled elsewhere.

-- Encourage Healthy Use Patterns:
-- Promote balance by supporting students in maintaining moderate usage (e.g., 3–5 hours/day), where mental health outcomes are comparatively better—particularly for females.